Cardiomyopathy treatments and therapies: medical therapy

 Hypertrophic Obstructive Cardiomyopathy

-Mavacamten is a new drug, still being tested, which modulates the contraction force of the heart cells, reducing the activation of myosin.
+Mavacamten It is a new drug, still under investigation, that modulates the contraction force of heart cells by reducing the activation of myosin.
 Preliminary results seem to indicate good efficacy in obstructive HCM.

 Fabry disease